mpg05883/timecopilot/README.md

 ## Installation

-TimeCopilot is available on PyPI as [`timecopilot`](https://pypi.org/project/timecopilot/) for python development so installation is as simple as:
+TimeCopilot is available on PyPI as [`timecopilot`](https://pypi.org/project/timecopilot/) for Python development so installation is as simple as:

 ```bash
 pip install timecopilot